Search

 Salvia calolophos

-Salvia calolophos is a small tough hardy plant ideal for rockeries.
+Salvia calolophos: is a small tough hardy plant ideal for rockeries.

 Flowers: are bright blue with violet tones, a large falcate hood which is often has a blunt end.
 The stigma and anthers are nestled just within that end, transferring the pollen when an insect comes into the flower.
 The two side lobes are nicely flared and the elongated lower lip is slightly split and clearly shows a prominent white beeline.